UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-05-team49-human-pose.md

 ---
 layout: post
 comments: true
-title: "Project Track: Project 49 - Human Pose Estimation in Robotics Simulation"
+title: "Human Pose Estimation in Robotics Simulation"
 author: Jeffrey Le
 date: 2025-12-05
 ---

-> Human pose estimation is the task of detecting and localizing key human joints from 2D images or video.
+> [Project Track] Human pose estimation is the task of detecting and localizing key human joints from 2D images or video.
 These joints are typically represented as keypoints connected by a skeletal structure, forming a pose representation.
 Pose estimation has found applications in areas such as physiotherapy, animation, sports analytics, and robotics.

 <!--more-->